kolleroot/gradle-kubernetes-plugin/README.md

 This _minimalistic_ example defines a docker image `simpleImage` which will be pushed to the docker registry `localhost:5000` and a kubernetes pod named `simpleApplication`.
-This is currently as minimalistic, as possible, but I hope that in the future there will be more automated configuration and less typing.
+This is currently as minimalistic as possible.

 ```groovy
 import com.github.kolleroot.gradle.kubernetes.model.DefaultDockerImage